 And Waldorf-leaning blacks should meditate upon the following statement made by Rudolf Steiner:

 Waldorf teachers are not necessarily racists.
 But if they accept Steiner's teachings, their understanding of human beings will be deeply flawed.

 Waldorf or Steiner schools are often quite beautiful.
-They are often staffed by beautiful people who have the very best intentions.
-And, thanks in part of selective admissions, they often have quite wonderful student populations.
+They are often staffed by caring people who have the very best intentions.
+And, thanks in part of selective admissions, they often have exceptional student populations.
 For these and other reasons, many families have good experiences at Waldorf schools.

 How can this happen in such a beautiful place as a Waldorf school?
-It can happen because the underlying occult philosophy of Waldorf schools is so deeply out of touch with reality, and because the true believers on a Waldorf faculty consider anyone who disagrees with them to be, literally, possessed by demons.
+It is because the underlying occult philosophy of Waldorf schools is so deeply out of touch with reality, and because the true believers on a Waldorf faculty consider anyone who disagrees with them to be, literally, possessed by demons.
 Waldorf true believers are sure, deep in their hearts, that they are Good; and with equal certainty, they know that anyone who crosses them is devilish, probably a servant of Ahriman, and perhaps indeed a subhuman monster.
+In other words: Bad.
 Rudolf Steiner taught them to believe such things.

 Reality really ought to be enough for us.

 We don't need to invent